 6. STF desires that regions that are valuable for the experience of the natural world and outdoor leisure activities are effectively nurtured.
 This means that nature reserves and national parks are to be established as specified by approved environmental objectives.
 With respect to regions of national interest, the needs of people who do not live in the area are to be considered.

 7. STF desires that good access to trails for trekking and other outdoor leisure activities is to be available.

 This means that the trails are to be maintained and developed, while certain regions are to be kept in a pristine state, without being prepared.

 8. STF desires that valuable places of cultural heritage are protected and made available to visitors, without the quality of the location being compromised.

 This means that the Swedish World Heritage sites are managed in an efficient manner and that cultural values are given a higher degree of preservation through various forms of protection.

 9. STF is to aspire in its operations to low energy consumption and environmentally sensitive sources of energy.

 This means that STF supports the use of renewable sources of energy, while at the same time holding the opinion that serious consideration is to be taken of the interests of outdoor leisure activities and tourism when new facilities for energy production are established.

 10. The responsibility within STF that the guidelines given above are followed lies with the main committee and the administration with respect to questions of national interest, and in contact with government and central government agencies.

-This means, among other things, that the district associations (previously known as circles) and various special-interest associations may – under the restrictions that are made clear by the preceding sentence – monitor in their own regions and on their own initiative issues relating to tourism, outdoor activities, the natural world and cultural heritage, as specified by the guidelines.
+This means that the district associations (previously known as circles) and various special-interest associations may – under the restrictions that are made clear by the preceding sentence – monitor in their own regions and on their own initiative issues relating to tourism, outdoor activities, the natural world and cultural heritage, as specified by the guidelines.
 It is a condition that consultation takes place with other local STF operations and with the central organisation of STF if the issue may be of national interest or controversial within STF.